 - Difficulty biting or chewing

-Why See an Orthodontist?
+Why See an Orthodontist in Sacramento?

 The American Association of Orthodontists recommends that children should get their first orthodontic evaluation no later than the age of 7.
 The advantage of early treatment is that child growth, which is rapid, can be monitored and utilized to optimize the child’s care and treatment plan.
 Guiding growth and development can prevent serious problems later on in life and can avoid more costly, invasive measures.